DevonSmith/DevonSmith.github.io/cs460/hw5/index.md

 </div>
 ```

-The interesting code is all contained in the form in which I used RazorForm helpers to build the form that was used to create the entries in the database.
-The downside to using this method was really it took a bit more time to get looking exactly the way I wanted it to look.
-This could have been done faster using HTML assuming you are more proficient at HTML than Razor.
-Either way works well, but since I have more experience with HTML/CSS I had to explicitly add classes and identifiers to some of the form inputs.
+The interesting code is all contained in the form.
+I used RazorForm helpers to build the form that is used to create the entries in the database.
+The downside to this method was that it took more time to get it looking exactly the way I wanted.
+This could have been done faster using HTML, assuming you are more proficient with HTML than Razor.
+Either way works, but since I have more experience with HTML/CSS I had to explicitly add classes and identifiers to some of the form inputs.

 ```html
 <!-- get the model for the form -->